mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 9. inline important styles
 10. transitioning styles

 Normal styles declared inside layers receive the lowest priority and are sorted by the order in which the layers were created.
-The first created layer has lowest precedence, and the layer created last has highest precedence amongst layers.
-Normal styles declared within `firstLayer` will be overridden by any subsequent stylings on the list if any conflicts exist.
+Normal styles in the first created layer have the lowest precedence, and normal styles in the layer created last have the highest precedence among the layers.
+In other words, normal styles declared within `firstLayer` will be overridden by any subsequent stylings on the list if any conflicts exist.

 Next up are any stylings declared outside of layers.
 The stylings in `C.css` were not imported to a layer and will override any conflicting styles from `firstLayer` and `secondLayer`.